 - Acquire IRB/IACUC/IBC approval (if needed) for research involving humans, animals, or biohazardous materials.
 You may NOT collect any data until you complete the appropriate training and receive the necessary approval from the Office of Research Protections, so it is important to allow sufficient time for this approval to be secured.
 Your committee membership form and prospectus must indicate the date on which you applied for IRB approval, and attach the IRB letter if approved.
 If approval is pending, you must submit an attestation verifying that data collection will not occur until IRB approval is finalized.

-- Electronically submit your prospectus (or summary), the thesis/dissertation committee form, and a copy of your IRB/IACUC/IBC approval letter or attestation (where applicable) as a single, attached PDF file to the Graduate School at thesis@appstate.edu.
+- Electronically submit your prospectus (or summary), the signed thesis/dissertation committee form, and a copy of your IRB/IACUC/IBC approval letter or attestation (where applicable) as a single, attached PDF file to the Graduate School at thesis@appstate.edu.
+Make sure to copy (cc) all committee members on the email.
 All committee member names MUST be listed on the committee form.
 Signatures on the form may be electronic or a scanned copy of "wet" signatures.
 You will not be cleared to register for thesis/dissertation hours (5999, 6999, or 7999) until these items are submitted and approved.
 If you need to change a committee member later, do not forget to inform the Graduate School by submitting a Committee Change Form.

 Completing Your Research